 By: Thanduxolo ‘’Thandz” Buti

-Nyaniso is a man with multiple facets.
-We may have become acquainted with him through film and television but the entertainer has long been a prominent figure on theatre stages.
+Nyaniso is a multi-faceted man.
+We may have become acquainted with him through film and television, but the entertainer has long been a prominent figure on theatre stages.

 He currently plays one of the leads in the theatre production Nailed, at Market Theatre.